 To skip the line and avoid crowds, it is recommended to visit the Wrocław Zoo in the morning, preferably at 9 am.
 The Zoo in Wrocław is a fantastic tourist attraction and top tourist attraction in Poland in terms of sold tickets (the fifth place among European zoos and aquariums).
 If you arrive in the morning, the lines are short and Africarium is not so crowded.

-Click here to read our tips in English: opening hours of Wrocław Zoo, how to get to Wrocław Zoo (by car, by public transport, entrances to the Zoo), tickets to Wrocław Zoo, pony rides and rope park in Wrocław Zoo.
+Click here to read our tips in English on visitng the Wrocław Zoo: opening hours, how to get to Wrocław Zoo (by car, by public transport, entrances to the Zoo), tickets to Wrocław Zoo, pony rides and rope park in Wrocław Zoo.
 (Photo source: Kids in the City and Wrocław Zoo)